sameershaikahamed/Conjur-OSS-Setup/README.md

 2. In case of API Authentication (not in case of JWT authentication):
    - Provide API Auth Credential
 3. Provide SSH Certificate

+* An SSL certificate is specified in the SSL certificate field.
+**Note**: The SSL Certificate can be linked to a certificate already stored in Jenkins (defined as credentials).
+* There is a certificate locally defined in the cacerts of the JVM sending the requests
+* Conjur is not set up to use SSL.

 ![Conjur Appliance](image-2.jpg)